Jacob273/JG.ZUT.GraphicsAndVisualization/readme.md

-A project related to computer graphics and visualization for educational purposes, a part of this project will be:
+A project related to computer graphics and visualization for educational purposes, a part of this project is:

-* Creation of scenes in Unity
+* Learn how to create scenes in Unity

-* Implementation of C# scripts to transform unity objects (transformation matrices: rotation, scale, translation)
+* Implement C# "scripts" to transform Unity objects with low level matrices (transformation matrices: rotation, scale, translation)

-* Manipulation and use of components provided by Unity
+* Getting to know Unity API & components possibilities

   ### 1. My very first unity scene
   ![First scene created in Unity environment](./firstScene.jpg)